jamiepantling/bored-game/README.md

 Future planned improvements to the app:

 * Make the app responsive so you can use it better on mobile devices
-* Ability to search the database by name
+* Ability to search the database by game title
 * Search by two or more tags at the same time
 * Share game details to friends
 * Average ratings of games
+* Show users' contributions

 ## Acknowledgements